azazellochg/em_health/docs/installation.rst

 - psycopg
 - watchdog

 Docker and psql should be installed on Linux PC, the rest is managed by conda environment below.
+It's recommended to manage docker as non-root user, see details `here <https://docs.docker.com/engine/install/linux-postinstall/>`_

 Installation
 ^^^^^^^^^^^^